Fed, elections, oil align to revive demand for Philippine, Indonesian stocks

 For Sarah Shaw, portfolio manager at Australian boutique fund 4D Infrastructure, one of the top investment picks for 2019 is Indonesian state-owned toll-road operator PT Jasa Marga.

 “We really like the infrastructure story in Indonesia,” Shaw said.
-“Jasa Marga is definitely capitalizing on the infrastructure investment that is ongoing in Indonesia.”
+“Jasa Marga is definitely capitalising on the infrastructure investment that is ongoing in Indonesia.”

 Companies such as Jasa Marga, whose shares are up by a quarter since November and mobile gadgets retailer Global Teleshop are leading a rally in Indonesian stock markets that investors believe will be driven by upcoming elections, a pause in Fed tightening and lower oil prices.